-Done correctly, a vertically integrated, digitally native eCommerce brand can enter the physical retail space correctly.
+Done correctly, a vertically integrated, digitally native eCommerce brand can enter the physical retail space effectively.
 It’s tricky to pull off but Everlane has done it right with their first two brick and mortar stores.
 They’ve executed it so well that there are lines outside their SF stores winding around the street.
 On the other hand, there’s a long list of companies who tried the exact same thing and have now shuttered their popup shops and cornerstone stores and ran back to online exclusivity with their tails between their legs.

 What brands need to remember is that moving from eCommerce only into a mixed strategy does not mean a shift in core values or leaving your original web audience behind.
 Instead, It’s a graceful blend of migrating your onsite experience into a store and making your former (or current) online shoppers feel like they’re back at your home[page] while stepping through your new retail space.